The Best Joint Rolling Machine

 My #1 Pick: RAW Hemp Plastic Cigarette Rolling Machine

 It’s hard to not like this little guy – its small, it’s cheap and it works.
 No, you’re not going to be churning these out at 6 a minute or anything, but most people don’t need that.
-Most people need something that’s simple so they can roll a simple blunt and smoke it real quick.
+Most people need something that’s simple so they can roll a simple blunt and smoke it real quick.“If you’re looking for a simple, effective and compact joint roller, this one will serve you well.”The RAW Cigarette Roller works with rolls that are 79mm long, meaning you can still get a decent sized joint out of it.
+It won’t be anything that’s breaking world records, but that’s no problem.
+If you’re looking for something bigger you’d probably be better off making two half sized ones anyways.

 Really there isn’t a huge downside to this roller.
 It works really well (good luck trying to break this thing, it’s built like a tank) and it’ll do exactly what you need it to.
 If you’re looking for a simple, effective and compact joint roller, this one will serve you well.